yordanivh/useful_providers_skill_map_tf/README.md

 ## What this Repo does

+Assuming that you are familiar with the concepts of IaC and have worked with Terraform tool in the past here is a bit of information about this repo.

 We use the `random id` provider to assign a random id to the server it can be linked to the ami_id value of the created server by using keepers value.